- Program in Refugee and Asylum Law

 On 17 July 1986, PNG acceded to the 1951 Convention and the 1967 Protocol.
 In 1989, four short sections dealing with refugees were inserted into Section 15 of the PNG Migration Act 1978 by way of the Migration (Amendment) Act 1989, with further amendments made in 2015.
 Of additional relevance is PNG’s Migration Regulation 1979, which was amended in 2014 to reflect and elaborate Section 15 in the PNG Migration Act.

 Under PNG law, the Minister responsible for immigration has the power to determine who qualifies as a refugee.
 To qualify as a refugee in PNG, a person must satisfy the criteria under Section 14(1) of the Migration (Amendment) Regulation 2013 and must not satisfy any of disqualifying and exclusionary criteria outlined in Section 14(2) of the same regulation.
-This criteria to qualify as a refugee generally reflects the criteria required by Article 1F of the1951 Convention.
+The criteria under Section 14(1) generally reflects the criteria required by Article 1A(2) of the 1951 Convention.

 Section 14(2), however, contains grounds for exclusion which go beyond the exhaustive list of grounds set out in the Refugee Convention.
 For example, the PNG criteria exclude any person who has during their stay in a processing centre, “exhibited a demeanor incompatible with a person of good character or standing.”
 Furthermore, neither the amended Migration Act nor the Migration Regulation contains any provision on non-refoulement or provides for judicial review of the Minister’s decision.
 Instead, Article 15(4) of the amended Migration Regulation provides that the Minister “must not re-open a decision for further consideration after his decision is made,” effectively preventing appeals.